Where do you draw the line between a CIO and a CTO? How do they complement each other?

 Who’s in charge: the CIO or the CTO?

 Today is the age of outsourcing and data first.
-So when it comes to IT management, who runs the show… the CIO or the CTO?
+So when it comes to IT management, who reports to the CIO, and who reports to the CTO?

 Example: Let’s say your company needs data protection software for all your corporate devices.
 Where do you draw the line?
 Who’s in charge here?